ringarochkryss/bandwebsite/README.md

 Users can also easily use this site for booking requests.

 ---
+### Content & Media
+Images and the Movie is provided by Code Institute.
+Other content comes from the following sources:
+* [monkees.com](https://www.monkees.com/) (pressrelease and image about Peter Tork)
+* [monkees.net](https://www.monkees.net/) (tour info, tour picture and information about the band)
+* [Wikipedia](https://en.wikipedia.org/wiki/The_Monkees/) (Content information for the text on the About site)
+* [BBC News](https://www.bbc.com/news/entertainment-arts-47319788) (Image for the card "Book the band")

 ### Users / Target Group
 Users of this site is either fans, persons who wish to book the band or people who are just curious.
 The site is organized with 6 html-pages:

 * Index -First page popping up contains quick-links for the fans and displays the latest news.
-* Listen -A page with several mp3:s to listen to.
+* Listen -Provides several mp3:s to listen to.
 * Book - Access all contact information and the possibilty to fill in a booking request form.
 * Look - A video displayed in a old tv -for the right feeling.
 And also links to more videos.
 * About  -Info about the band, the band members and current tour.